 DEEP is developing a unique geothermal (or earth heat) power facility in southern Saskatchewan.
 This project will establish the first geothermal power facility in Canada.

 DEEP will harness high-quality geothermal resources with existing drilling and power generation technologies to establish a long-term renewable baseload (24 hours a day, 365 days a year) power supply.
-DEEP’s long-term goal is to develop 100s of megawatts (MW) of baseload power facilities from small, scalable and repeatable 5-20 MW power plants, each which could power up to 5,000 to 20,000 households.
+DEEP’s long-term goal is to develop 100s of megawatts (MW) of baseload power facilities from small, scalable and repeatable 20 MW power plants, each which could power up to 20,000 households.

 Geothermal Power Benefits

 - Baseload – Geothermal is the only renewable energy source that can produce baseload power 24/7.

 - Green – Zero carbon-based fuel consumption and facilities have a small footprint that does not interfere with bird migration

-- Production of useful byproduct – Geothermal power generation produces a useful byproduct – HEAT – which can be integrated to supply greenhouses, fish farms, food processing and other industrial applications.
+- Geothermal power generation produces a useful by-product – HEAT – which can be integrated to supply greenhouses, fish farms, food processing and other industrial applications.